 From time to time, your employer may fail to pay money owed to you.
 You have certain legal rights to recover this money, if your employer has failed to pay your wages and you would like to discuss your situation with an employment law expert please complete our enquiry form and a member of the team will contact you or call 0333 999 7157.

-For £10 plus VAT our specialist team can write a letter to your employer demanding payment on your behalf, to instruct us please click the following link: Unpaid wages - solicitors letter.
+For £15 including VAT our specialist team can write a letter to your employer demanding payment on your behalf, to instruct us please click the following link: Unpaid wages - solicitors letter.

 How can I claim back money that my employer owes me?